AlexxIT/SonoffLAN/README.md

 - support refresh interval for Sonoff TH and Sonoff POW ([read more](#refresh-interval-for-th-and-pow))
 - added new debug mode for troubleshooting ([read more](#component-debug-mode))

+**Breaking changes 2.0:** by default, both local and cloud modes will start working together.
+If you do not want this - enable the `mode: local` setting.
+But I recommend using the new mode, it works great.

 If your internet breaks down - local management will continue to work.
 If you have problems with multicast on the local network - cloud management will work.
 If you want only local or only cloud control - this can also be configured.